ehu7559/cryptoPalsWriteups/set1guide.md

 The simple method suggested by the challenge does not guarantee sufficient accuracy on guessing the key length.
-It is, as noted in the very angry comments above the function in the code, biased as fuck.
-(I was quite miffed)
+It is, as noted in the very angry comments above the function in the code, "extremely broken".

 Instead, I expanded upon the suggestion and computed the average normalized Hamming distance for any two blocks in the ciphertext.
 This is, of course, a